 Surplus acts as public savings.
 It represents a supply of loanable funds on financial markets, apart from private savings, and lent to financial markets.

-Conversely, a deficit means negative national saving (public dissavings).
+Conversely, a deficit means negative national savings (public dissavings).
 To finance the deficit, the government borrows from financial markets or from the external sector.
 One of the main options is to issue debt securities.

 Government bonds are considered safer than corporate bonds.
 Investors and analysts usually consider government bond yields to represent the risk-free rate.
 For this reason, they often use it as a benchmark in determining corporate bond yields and the cost of capital using the weighted average cost of capital (WACC) method.